- James Tam

 All that was more than twenty years ago.

 Since then, he had managed to avoid jail.
 He had learnt a thing or two at an early age, and added a tattoo to the inside of his left wrist at his own cost, a tiny character ren — tolerance, patience, endurance.
 He did not elaborate on what he had learned, or what he had been doing since for a living.
 ‘All sorts of things.
 Difficult.
 What’s there to do in Hong Kong?’ was all he said when I enquired gently.
 True.
 What was there for someone like him to do in Hong Kong?
 There were no factory jobs, and he wasn’t the investment banker type.
 He could have worked as a janitor I suppose, if he could find a job near home; janitorial jobs didn’t pay enough to take the subway and also buy a lunch-box.
-But I suspect Ah Wah was too ambitious, motivated, confident, and enterprising — all the praiseworthy attributes one pays to cultivate in leadership workshops — to be a happily employed and law abiding janitor.
+But I suspect Ah Wah was by nature too ambitious, motivated, confident, and enterprising — attributes management trainees pay money to acquire from workshops — to be a happily employed and law abiding janitor.

 Then love, or the Government database, got the better of him.